 The film below documents Alberta Whittle’s intimate performance DIS- A lesson in Reversal or Unlearning, commissioned by Art Night in partnership with New Hall Art Collection, hosted at Two Temple Place on 9 July 2021.
 The performance incorporated sound and movement focusing on ideas of rebellion, love and the oceans that connect us.
 Poetry and writing formed the spine of the work including a specially commissioned text by Ama Josephine Budge who performs in the piece alongside Whittle and five other womxn performers with a score composed by Yves B. Golden and Richie Carey.

 The performance aimed to excavate history as a communal action and responsibility, in order to develop new ways to think about congregation, contestation, remembering the dead and belonging.

-The performance was filmed as documentation of the event.
+(The performance was filmed as archive documentation only.)

 Performance conceived and directed by Alberta Whittle

 Choreography improvised and developed by Mele Broomes, Ama Josephine Budge, Christian Noelle Charles, Sekai Machache, Zethu Maseko and Alberta Whittle

 Commissioned text, In Search of God, Dirt and Ecstasy by Ama Josephine Budge

 Sound by Steve Hellier Filmed and edited by Wilf Speller

 Commissioned and produced by Art Night in partnership with New Hall Art Collection, as part of the 2021 festival curated by Helen Nisbet.
 Hosted by Two Temple Place